bids-standard/bids-specification/CONTRIBUTING.md

 # Contributing to the BIDS Specification

-**Welcome to the BIDS Specification repository!**
+**Welcome to the BIDS contributing guide!**

-*We're so excited you're here and want to contribute.*

-We hope that these guidelines are designed to make it as easy as possible to get involved.
+These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by [opening an issue](#understanding-issues).

+We look forward to your contributions!

 ## Table of contents